htesgaard/minikube-client/README.md

 1. Cygwin

 #Usage
-When minikube is running, run `vagrant up` and then `vagrant ssh`
+When minikube is running, at the current directory being at the same location as `Vagrantfile`, run `vagrant up` and then `vagrant ssh`

-If minikube changes ip-address run `vagrant provision` and then `vagrant ssh`
+If kubectl can't find the cluster it is much likely because your ip-address has changed.
+In that case run `vagrant provision` and then `vagrant ssh`

 ## Examples